11 Traits Of Someone Who’s Probably Pretty Lonely In Life

 guy texting in office while working

 If someone doesn’t seem to have any close friends or family they talk about or spend time with, it could be a sign of loneliness.
-Humans are social beings, and a lack of deep, meaningful relationships can lead to feelings of isolation and loneliness.
+According to the APA, humans are social beings, and a lack of deep, meaningful relationships can lead to feelings of isolation and loneliness.
 This absence of close connections often leads to a deeper sense of emptiness and disconnection from the world.
 Encouraging them to reconnect with old friends or make new ones can be helpful.

 Sinitta Weston grew up in Edinburgh but moved to Sydney, Australia to for college and never came back.
 She works as a chemical engineer during the day and at night, she writes articles about love and relationships.
 She's her friends' go-to for dating advice (though she struggles to take the same advice herself).
 Her INFJ personality makes her extra sensitive to others' feelings and this allows her to help people through tough times with ease.
 Hopefully, her articles can do that for you.